 The Raspberry Pi needs an input voltage of around 5 Volts, which is supplied through the USB type-C port.
 In fact, the input voltage should be a little bit higher than 5 Volts.
 5.1 – 5.2 Volts would be ideal because power losses occur in the connectors and wires of the circuit’s transmission.
 Furthermore, a higher voltage makes sense for voltage stabilization, because of the copy deviation distribution every part behaves a little bit differently than described on the datasheet.

 The next important value for power supply is the current consumption in Ampere.
 The amount of current the Raspberry Pi needs depends on the load that is connected to it.
 Usually, a power adapter with 2 A (2000 mA) is enough to run a mini-computer in most cases.
 At least that’s enough when you do not use current-hungry USB devices.

-Otherwise, you would need an external fed USB hub or the power adapter should deliver at least 2.5A (2500 mA).
-You should always keep in mind that a Raspberry Pi can’t accept more current than 2.5 A. Buther other models such as the Raspberry Pi 4B are recommended to use a 5V/3A power source due to its higher performance and greater power demand, particularly when using power-hungry peripherals.
+Otherwise, you would need an externally fed USB hub or the power adapter should deliver at least 2.5A (2500 mA).
+You should always keep in mind that most Raspberry Pi models can’t accept more current than 2.5 A. Buther other models such as the Raspberry Pi 4B are recommended to use a 5V/3A power source due to its higher performance and greater power demand, particularly when using power-hungry peripherals.
 If the system needs more current, mostly a fuse is used to limit the current, but that can also lead to instabilities, which we want to avoid.

 A Raspberry Pi can be powered in several different ways.
-Besides the official Raspberry Pi power adapter, there are other possibilities for powering it like: regular batteries, USB cable connected to PC/laptop, and via power banks.
+Besides the official Raspberry Pi power adapter, there are other possibilities for powering it like regular batteries, USB cables connected to a PC/laptop, and power banks.
 Of course, there are more options such as solar panels or lithium polymer batteries, but the mentioned ones are the most common.